lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 * **[!UICONTROL Fast Download]**

-  Enables high-speed download of the assets.
+  It provides high-speed download of the assets using IBM Aspera Connect.
+The setting is enabled by default.

   To know more, see [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).